idec-teams/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

-# Phlasmid-based selection system for evolving bridge recombinases
+# Plasmid-based selection system for evolving bridge recombinases
 ## Evolutionary strategy and plasmid design
 We designed an evolution logic that allows for the selection of improved bridge recombinases in *E. coli* (Fig- ure 1).
 All components necessary for selection are contained on a single ”selection plasmid” while the bridge recombinase is located on a different plasmid or orthogonal replicon.
-This system is adaptable to several contin- uous DE methods such as MutaT7 [^MutaT7], T7-ORACLE[^T7-ORACLE] and E. coli orthogonal replication system (EcORep) [^EcORep].
+This system is adaptable to several contin- uous DE methods such as MutaT7 [^MutaT7], T7-ORACLE[^T7-ORACLE] and *E. coli* orthogonal replication system (EcORep) [^EcORep].
 Selection of variants with higher activity occurs as follows: the selection plasmid carries two bRNAs under the control of inducible promoters (Figure 1 A) and a cassette encoding two antibiotic resistance genes facing in opposite directions.
 This cassette can be inverted via bRNA-mediated recombination.
 Only one of the resistance genes is expressed in each of the orientations of the cassette.
-Therefore, it is possible to select for successful inversion of the cassette using antibiotics (2).
+Therefore, it is possible to select for successful inversion of the cassette using antibiotics (Figure 1 B).
 This allows for the enrichment of recombinase variants with increased activity over time.
 Expression of bRNA A can be induced by the addition of anhydrotetracycline (aTc) and results in inversion of the cassette from its initial orientation (gentamycin (Gm) →kanamycin (Kan)).
 Expression of bRNA B is induced using N-(3-Hydroxytetradecanoyl)-DL-homoserine lactone (OHC14) and